BlackyDrum/doodle-jump/README.md

 # Doodle Jump Clone in SFML + ImGui!
 This is a C++ project that implements a clone of the popular game Doodle Jump using SFML.<br>
-You have the option to modify some of the game options/assets such as jumping speed, gravity, etc. with ImGui.
+You have the option to modify some of the game options/assets such as jump force, gravity, etc. with ImGui.

 CURRENTLY IN REMAKE